symbuzzer/POCO-Launcher-4-MIUI-Magisk-Module/README.md

 # POCO Launcher 4 MIUI Magisk Module
 Patch for using POCO Launcher on MIUI devices

 !!!
 Not tested yet.
-It is Proof of Concept. !!!
+It is Proof of Concept !!!

 !!!
 It is only for MIUI devices, not for POCO devices !!!